 The aim of this course is to develop and refine the specific skills needed by translators working with scientific and technical material.
 Students will deal with a variety of literature and topics ranging from articles to product catalogues and from information technology to chemistry, gaining an understanding of technical / scientific terminology and style through practical translation work.
 Translation strategies will be highlighted and reference works, dictionaries and other sources will be presented.
 Related issues, such as editing and proof-reading, will also be highlighted.
-The course is addressed to students who have successfully passed the courses Introduction to Translation Studies and Translation Methodology.
-1/3 of class time is spent in the computer lab.
+The course is addressed to students who have successfully passed the Translation Methodology course.
+Classes take place in the computer lab.
 Attendance is essential.
 On successful completion of the course, students understand and are aware of: The concepts of text function and genre The relation among text function, topic and structure The relation between text topic and special language usage Basic professional practices and conventions.
-Students are also able to: Translate based on Skopos Theory Translate (short) specialized texts Proof-read / evaluate translation work by them or others and they will Have improved their IT skills, touch-typing skills Have developed their teamworking and cooperation skills.
-(Note: Instruction is carried out in Greek) There is no course textbook.
+Students are also able to: Translate based on Skopos Theory Translate (short) specialized texts Proof-read / evaluate translation work by them or others and they will have improved their IT skills as well as their teamworking and cooperation skills.
+There is no course textbook.
 A list of readings is provided.
 Assessment: Continuous along with final exam depending on number of students.